 Biodiversity net gain will be calculated and assessed using the Government's published statutory biodiversity metric.
-The biodiversity net gain calculation and assessment shouldwill need to be completed by a suitably experienced and competent person, such as a qualified ecologist.
+The biodiversity net gain calculation and assessment will need to be completed by a suitably experienced and competent person, such as a qualified ecologist.

-The biodiversity net gain calculation and assessment must be and submitted in full and in an editable version with the application for development together with evidence that explains and supports the conclusions of the assessment.
+The biodiversity net gain calculation and assessment must be submitted in full and in an editable version with the application for development together with evidence that explains and supports the conclusions of the assessment.

-The minimum percentage of biodiversity net gain required will be 10% as set out in legislation (or as amended by the government) or greater where it is required in another policy or a Supplementary Planning Document.
-The Council will encourage a higher level of biodiversity net gain and developments shouldmust seek to maximise opportunities, especially where development is located in or in proximity to areas identified for nature recovery, the Biodiversity Opportunity Areas, irreplaceable habitats or pPriority habitats.
+The minimum percentage of biodiversity net gain required will be 10% as set out in legislation (or as amended by the government) or greater where it is required in another policy.
+The Council will encourage a higher level of biodiversity net gain and developments must seek to maximise opportunities, especially where development is located in or in proximity to areas identified for nature recovery, the Biodiversity Opportunity Areas, irreplaceable habitats or Priority habitats.

-A minimum percentage of biodiversity net gain of 20% will be required for Significant Sites and enfor the Significant Sites allocations in this Plan DPSC1 - DPSC3.
+A minimum percentage of biodiversity net gain of 20% will be required for Significant Sites and for the Significant Sites allocations in this Plan DPSC1 - DPSC3.